Best rental yields in Paris

 Unfurnished rental: the administration considers the rent received as property income.
 Two systems apply, the micro-financier system with a 30% deduction on the rent or the real system which allows many expenses to be deducted, unlike the micro-financier system.

-Two types of taxation apply, either the flat-rate system with taxation on half of the rental income or the actual system with the possibility of deducting charges and depreciation from the income in order to reduce the taxable base.
+Two types of taxation apply, either the flat-rate system with taxation on half of the rental income or the actual system with the possibility of deducting charges and depreciation from the income to reduce the taxable base.

 For short-term rentals, it is strongly advised to consult a tax adviser, as the system can be complex.